sanginovs/HTTP-Mail-Server-Protocol/README.md

 Every single request the client makes to the server will be in the form of a string.
 So, the server is going to sit on a socket, listening for connections, and then have to parse the strings it receives.
 Based on the contents of those strings, it will do the correct action.

 * <code>"REGISTER &lt;username&gt; &lt;password&gt;"</code>
-When the server receives a string that begins with the word REGISTER, it should interpret the second word in a string as a username and third word as a password.
+<br />When the server receives a string that begins with the word REGISTER,
+it should interpret the second word in a string as a username and third word as a password.
 First, the server should store the username and password in RA(registered accounts) dictionary (username =key, password=value).
 Second, the server should add a key to